 - Number of frames (nb_read_frames & nb_frames) = Duration * FPS

 - Average frame rate = frame rate (avg_frame_rate = r_frame_rate)

-Once the conversion is complete, a new modality file will be created and used by Dataloop’s Video Annotation Studio in the annotation process.
+Once the conversion is complete, a new replace-Modality file is created and used by the Video Annotation Studio in the annotation process.
 The default configuration can typically handle video files smaller than 1.07 GB.
 For larger video files, consider upgrading the instance type to a stronger machine.

 Training Your Model

-After uploading your video to the Dataloop platform and annotating it, you will need to follow these steps in order to use the frame-accurate annotations to train your model, as annotations are only accurate with respect to the WebM file, and NOT to the original file uploaded:
+After uploading your video to the Dataloop platform and annotating it, you will need to follow these steps to use the frame-accurate annotations to train your model.
+As annotations are only accurate for the WebM file, and NOT the original file uploaded:

-- Download your video file JSON with the annotations from dataloop.
+- Download your video file in JSON with the annotations from dataloop.